mole99/ml_nlc/README.md

 ### ReluNetwork

-Contains everything to train a Neural Network via train\_network.py and run multiple tests for comparing different network sizes with test\_configurations.py.
+Contains everything to train a Neural Network via train\_network.py and run multiple tests for comparing different network sizes with test\_configurations.py. <br> quantize\_network.py trains a network, applies post-quantization (quantization aware training will follow) to it and saves it in the .tflite format.

 ### TrainingData